Profx5/cse15l-lab-reports/lab1.md

 ![Image](catwithfile.png)

 The working directory when running the `cat` command was `home/lecture1/messages`.
-The input in the terminal was the `cat` command passing the argument, `el.txt`.
+The input in the terminal was the `cat` command while passing the argument, `el.txt`.
 After running this command with an argument to a file, the output printed the contents of the file `el.txt`.
-The reason why this happens is because the current directory the terminal is in is in the messages directory and because of this, we have access to the directory's files which includes the txt file `el.txt`.
-Since we call the `cat` command which function is to print the contents of a file and we gave a valid and accessible file called `el.txt`, we were able to see the contents of that txt file in the terminal.
+The reason why this happens is because the working directory the terminal is in has access to the contents of the `messages` folder and in that folder is the txt file `el.txt`.
+Since we call the `cat` command which has the function to print the contents of a file and we gave a valid and accessible file called `el.txt`, we were able to see the contents of that txt file which was the output with no errors.